 P4.
-TASK-SPECIFIC SAFETY PROCESS
+TASK-SPECIFIC SAFETY PROCESS\

-6 4 2 0

-6 A task-specific safety process has been established and is consistently used across the company The process is reviewed annually by top management All personnel are trained in using the process Each task is reviewed separately, and the process is complete when outcomes are explained to the employees and employees confirm understanding of the work hazards and mitigation process.
-Change of conditions require work to be stopped, the process is reviewed and altered to complete the work safely 4 A process exists and is utilized on site Supervisory personnel have received training on completing the task-specific planning process The plan is completed prior to the start of onsite operations When conditions change the plan is reviewed for corrections Employees have read, understood and signed off on the plan 2 • A policy exists but is not consistently utilized on site • A plan exists but is only completed for high- hazard/risk operations • Forms are not reviewed after the work is completed 0 • No task-specific plan exists
+- A task-specific safety process has been established and is consistently used across the company - The process is reviewed annually by top management - All personnel are trained in using the process - · Each task is reviewed separately, and the process is complete when outcomes are explained to the employees and employees confirm understanding of the work hazards and mitigation process. - Change of conditions require work to be stopped, the process is reviewed and altered to complete the work safely - Policy includes, at a minimum, the following; - definition of scope of work - hazard analysis and control methods - continuous improvement provisions on site

-• Policy includes, at a minimum, the following;

-- definition of scope of work

-- hazard analysis and control methods

-- continuous improvement provisions